-Note that in SOA-P-5 the jbossesb-registry.sar/esb.uddi.xml contains a property juddi.seed.always which is set to "true".
+The jUDDI registry is seeded with initial setup data.
+The riftsaw install process adds 3 seed files to the jbossesb-registry.sar/juddi_custom_install_data directory.
+The files are riftsaw_Publisher.xml, riftsaw_BusinessEntity and riftsaw_tModels.
+The seed data is loaded only if the registry is empty.
+Thus if you had already started jboss-esb before installing riftsaw, you will need to clean the jUDDI database to trigger the loading of the newly added seed data, or you can add the entities manually before starting riftsaw.
+Alternatively, in SOA-P-5.x, the jbossesb-registry.sar/esb.juddi.xml contains a property juddi.seed.always which can be set to "true".
 This means that that it is always trying to load the root seed data on startup of the server.
 It is recommended to turn this value to "false" once you are content with the UDDI Seed Data.